 After you check out the cash situation, make sure your company isn't paying out more than it can handle.
 The metric for that is the payout ratio, and you want to look for different numbers depending on the class of investment.

-For instance, to maintain their tax-advantaged status, real estate investment trusts (REITs) such as Archstone-Smith
+For instance, to maintain their tax-advantaged status, real estate investment trusts (REITs) such as Host Hotels & Resorts

-Then there are the generous dividend payers in the banking and utility arenas, such as Wells Fargo
+Then there are the generous dividend payers in the banking and utility arenas.
+Wachovia

-There's no magic payout ratio appropriate for all companies, but here's the rule of thumb I use to find market-beating investments for subscribers of my Motley Fool Income Investor service:
+There's no magic payout ratio appropriate for all companies, but here's the rule of thumb I use to find market-beating investments for subscribers to my Motley Fool Income Investor service:

 The Foolish bottom line

-Of course, there are many other criteria I use to screen the selections that make it into my dividend newsletter, Income Investor -- such as exactly where the company's cash is coming from (e.g., operations or borrowings), the quality of its management team, a material yield, and a reliable dividend track record.
-To date, I've used that criteria to identify more than 40 superior stocks, and if you click here, you'll be able to immediately access all of my research and buy reports.
-There is no obligation to subscribe.
+Of course, there are many other criteria I use to screen the selections that make it into Income Investor -- such as exactly where the company's cash is coming from (e.g., operations or borrowings), the quality of its management team, a material yield, and a reliable dividend track record.
+To date, I've used these criteria to identify more than 50 superior stocks, and you can click here to try the service free for 30 days.

 This article was originally published on Feb.
 7, 2005.
 It has been updated.

-In addition to picking winning dividend stocks for Motley Fool Income Investor , Mathew Emmert can whistle half the songs in The King and I, and he can hum the other half.
-He own shares Altria, but no other companies mentioned.
+In addition to picking winning dividend stocks for Motley Fool Income Investor, Mathew Emmert can whistle half the songs in The King and I, and he can hum the other half.
+He does not own shares of any company mentioned.
+UPS is an Income Investor pick.
+Intel is a Motley Fool Inside Value recommendation.
 The Fool has adisclosure policy.